 In the UK they are told that over three million people are injured in accidents each year, whether in their cars, outdoors or at work.
 The precise numbers of people injured each year in Jersey is less certain, but the one thing which we can be certain of is that injuries do regularly happen here – one only needs to read the Jersey Evening Post each day to see them reported.

-In many instances, the injury will be caused by the fault of someone else, and in such cases, the party injured as a consequence will have a right to compensation.
+In many instances, the injury will be caused by the fault of someone else, and in such cases, the party injured as a consequence will have a right to compensation and make a personal injury claim.

-Personal injury law can be complex, and in many cases, the safest way to be sure that you receive what you are entitled to, is to seek legal advice from a Jersey Advocate or Solicitor practising in that area of law.
+Personal injury law can be complex, and in many cases, the safest way to be sure that you receive what you are entitled to, is to seek legal advice from a Jersey Advocate or Solicitor practising in that area of law about your personal injury claim.
 In many cases, you may find that you may be able to receive assistance with your legal fees for such a claim, for example, such claims are frequently covered under the terms of household insurance policies, and work-related injuries may be covered under the terms of insurance provided by certain trade unions to their members.

-If you do not have insurance, and cannot otherwise afford the legal fees to make a claim, then third party funding for the claim can sometimes be available, usually subject to agreement that the third party will be paid back for what they have invested in bringing the claim plus a proportion of the eventual compensation recovered.
-As an alternative, legal aid for personal injury claims is still available in Jersey, subject to the granting of a legal aid certificate by the Batonnier, who will appoint a lawyer to act for you – under the legal aid scheme, you cannot choose your lawyer.
-The sum that you will pay as the case progresses under the terms of the legal aid scheme will depend on an assessment of your assets and disposable income by the lawyer appointed to act for you under the scheme.
+If you do not have insurance, and cannot otherwise afford the legal fees to make a personal injury claim, then third party funding for the claim can sometimes be available, usually subject to agreement that the third party will be paid back for what they have invested in bringing the claim plus a proportion of the eventual compensation recovered.

 Your lawyer will also need to be provided with proof of your loss of earnings and other financial expenses which you have sustained as a consequence of your injury, and any other documents that support your claim.